-Admitted Students Welcome admitted students!
+Admitted Students Welcome Class of 2020!

-Save the Date for Admitted Student Open House
+Save the Date for Open House 2017

 For an academic survey of your three years on campus, please see our J.D. program overview.
 Our course descriptions for first year, as well as those for second and third year offer more detailed information regarding individual courses.
-We encourage you to learn more about the W&L Law curriculum, the four journal offerings, and the Moot Court program.
+We encourage you to learn more about the W&L Law curriculum, the journal offerings, and the Moot Court program.

 To learn more about all that Lexington and the W&L campus community has to offer please see our comprehensive review of Life in Lexington.
 For those law students moving to Lexington with significant others and/or families please visit our Students with Significant Others page for an in-depth guide to living in Lexington with a family.

 The University offers a number of meal plan options and dining locations.
 Visit the Dining Services webpage for details.
 Please know that you do NOT need a student ID number to purchase a meal plan.

 Admitted students will be notified of any potential merit scholarship in their admission packet.
 Merit scholarship awards can vary greatly, from a $5,000 award to, in some cases, close to full tuition.
 For more information about tuition, fees, the merit scholarship award process and educational loans, please see the following webpages:

 Orientation schedules will be available in the Summer of 2017.
 Students should reference the university calendar for the first day of Orientation and the first day of classes.